 Please read our Termination of Pregnancy Policy

-(i.e. at least 6 months of clinical practice within the last two years)
+- At least 6 months of practical experience within the last two years

-- Experience managing high-risk pregnancies and complicated deliveries
+- Demonstrated experience managing high-risk pregnancies and complicated deliveries

 - Advance Life Support in Obstetrics (ALSO) course